• Skip to primary navigation

 pork sugo in a pot and mixed with noodles in a bowl

-Pork Sugo is your new favorite slow cooked meal.
-It’s bursting with rich tomato and wine flavor, cooked with pork shoulder, served with pasta or bread and topped with parmesan cheese.
-A meal you will most definitely eat too much of.
+Pork Sugo is pork shoulder bursting with rich tomato and wine flavor, served with pasta or bread, then topped with parmesan cheese!

 • What is Pork Sugo?